OrchardHispano/OrchardDoc/Documentation/Builtin-Features.markdown

 ## TinyMCE (WebPI)

-Used as a dependency by other features, this provides the scripts necessary to implement the TinyMCE WYSYWYG HTML editor.
+Used as a dependency by other Características, this provides the scripts necessary to implement the TinyMCE WYSYWYG HTML editor.

 ## UpgradeTo15 / UpgradeTo14 (WebPI, desactivado por defecto)